Heroes of Might & Magic

 Buy, Move, Attack, Rinse, Repeat

-Heroes of Might & Magic is not very complicated.
-The game’s interface is workable if convoluted.
+Heroes of Might & Magic is not too complicated without a keyboard and mouse.
+Even though it’s originally a PC game, the game’s interface is workable if convoluted.
 It uses A/B to confirm/cancel, with the Select button holding the ability to switch between towns or heroes.
 So it’s that weird kind of game where you’ll be pressing Select a whole bunch.
-The game is also somewhat buggy.
+The game is also buggy.
 I had to stop playing the game because the AI kept casting Berzerker on my multi-headed snakes; this caused them to get stuck in an endless animation loop, preventing me from progressing further in the game.
 In all honesty, I was kind of relieved to get an excuse to stop playing.

 Strategies are inexistent.
 You don’t really even need to limit what you buy, since you easily get enough cash every week to buy everything you need.
 The heroes’ placement is ultimately irrelevant, since the maps are so big.
 Five units on a ginormous map can’t properly convey strategies.
 Your heroes just find one another, and attack one another.
 That’s it.
-When they attack one another, the hexagonal grid fighting screen is way less complex than it should.
+When they attack one another, the hexagonal grid fighting strategy is way less complex than it should.
 Mostly because the game stacks your units.
-You can’t bring more than five different types of units with your army, and there’s a very harsh limit on the number of heroes you can have in the field.
+You can’t bring more than five different types of units with your army, and there are harsh limits on the number of heroes you can have in the field.
 What invariably happens is that you then build one gigantic army that moves around all over the map, steamrolling without any strategy every goon placed on the map in front of the treasures.
-That’s all fine and good, but you’ll be spending most of your time playing that game just shuffling units from the towns to that army.
+That’s all fine and good, but you’ll be spending most of your time playing that game just shuffling units from your town to that army.
 It’s spring-cleaning video gaming.

 I liked Heroes of Might & Magic 3 on PC having played it hot-seat multiplayer with friends.
 Its mechanics lends itself well to a co-op game.
 It is a fun experience playing turn-by-turn with a beer while having a chat, even with all its anemic strategy.
 You’ll accept a lot of bullshit when playing with a friend.
 The Game Boy could have recreated that nice, no frills experience with a nice hot-seat multiplayer mode.
 It would have been perfectly suited to play that game with a friend.
 You would just take turns holding the console.
 Instead the game has no multiplayer of any kind.
 Your only option is playing against the AI in skirmish maps.
 No campaign, no multiplayer, no choosing your starting race even.
 Symptoms of an unfinished game.